Getting to Innsbruck

 By car

 - Motorway Munich – Kufstein: Follow signs towards Innsbruck then continue past Innsbruck towards Arlberg (Bregenz).
-After Innsbruck, take the exit Zirl-Kematen.
+After Innsbruck stay on the A12 motorway until the Telfs exit

 - From Vienna: Exit Telfs

-- From Switzerland: Through the Arlberg Road Tunnel or toll-free via the Arlberg region, exit Telfs.
+- From Switzerland: Through the Arlberg Road Tunnel or toll-free via the Arlberg region/Bregenz, exit Telfs.

 Without a "Vignette" (the road tax disk required for motorways):